odygrd/quill/README.md

 The results presented in the tables below are measured in `nanoseconds (ns)`.

+The tables are sorted by the 95th percentile

 #### Logging Numbers

 `LOG_INFO(logger, "Logging int: {}, int: {}, double: {}", i, j, d)`.